Alabama to execute man for '94 killing of fast-food workers | New Country 923

 ATMORE, Ala.
-(AP) — Alabama is preparing to execute an inmate for the shooting deaths of three fast food restaurant workers during a 1994 robbery.
+(AP) — The U.S. Supreme Court has decided not to stay the execution of an Alabama inmate after considering his claim that Alabama will use an unreliable drug at the start of the procedure.

-Robert Bryant Melson, 46, is scheduled to die by lethal injection Thursday evening at a south Alabama prison.
+Robert Bryant Melson, 46, was scheduled to die at 6 p.m.
+CDT by lethal injection Thursday evening at a south Alabama prison.
+The court issued the stay about 15 minutes before the procedure was to begin.

 The surviving employee, Bryant Archer, crawled for help and was able to identify one of the robbers as the former worker.
 While he could not identify Melson, prosecutors said Melson told police he had been with the former employee that night.
 A shoeprint behind the store matched Melson’s shoes and Melson had asked people to provide him with an alibi when he came under investigation, they said.